Skip to main content

 Package holidays

-All companies selling package holidays must offer protection, to prevent you losing money and to help you sort out any practical problems should they or the airline you’re flying with go bust.
+All companies selling package holidays must offer protection to stop you losing money.
+This protection also helps you sort out any practical problems should they or the airline you’re flying with go bust.

 Tour operators selling package holidays by air must hold an Air Travel Organiser’s Licence (ATOL).
 Your invoice from the tour operator will show that you are ATOL-protected.
 This is an important document.
 Keep it safe and take it with you in case you need to prove that you’re covered.